Blog Cyber Security Checklist

 - Do you share information with external entities, and in what ways?
 Do you have weaknesses in your site or network as a result?

-- Do you have security incident response and business recovery plans in place specifying who gets notified and when in the event of an attack as well as what procedures will go into effect?
+- Do you have security incident response and business recovery plans in place specifying who gets notified and when in the event of an attack, and what procedures will go into effect?

 - What is your cybersecurity budget?

 Once your IT and management teams review these important questions, you can move on to focus on the various types of dangers that you must protect your systems against.

-In addition to these threats that come from outside, your security team must work to keep your systems safe from internal attack.
+In addition to these threats that come from outside, your security team must work to keep your systems safe from internal attacks.

 - Disgruntled employees with access to sensitive data and whose behaviors often take longer to detect because of their privileged status

 - Employees who have left the organization but whose credentials were never revoked or terminated

 - Poor password management causes vulnerabilities